Hmc-1209/Todo_taskAPP_deploy/API/Design/User.md

 >return: {"detail":"Success:Successfully updated the user's info."}
 >###### Exception handle:
 >Repeated name -> The username has been used.(403)
+>User id doesn't belongs to user -> Access denied.
+You are not allowed to update other user's info.

 >##### DELETE - /user/delete/
 >###### Delete the user.